College poster

 The inciting incident occurs at 12 minutes when Gina publicly humiliates Kevin at a party by breaking up with him in front of everyone, destroying his safe world and his plan to attend a safe local college with her..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Kevin makes the active choice to go to Fieldmont for the weekend, stepping out of his comfort zone and entering the wild world of college life to prove himself., moving from reaction to action.
+This reveals the protagonist's commitment to Kevin makes the active choice to go to Fieldmont for the weekend, stepping out of his comfort zone and entering the wild world of college life to prove himself., moving from reaction to action.

 The Collapse moment at 70 minutes (74% through) represents the emotional nadir.
-Here, Kevin is brutally humiliated in a final hazing ritual, loses Kendall's respect by reverting to his cowardly patterns, and his friends are also endangered, representing the death of his attempt to change., indicates the protagonist at their lowest point.
+Here, Kevin is brutally humiliated in a final hazing ritual, loses Kendall's respect by reverting to his cowardly patterns, and his friends are also endangered, representing the death of his attempt to change., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Kevin realizes he needs to stand up for himself and his friends not to impress anyone, but because it's right, synthesizing his genuine self with newfound courage., demonstrating the transformation achieved throughout the journey.